Start here

 Come watch a race day first.

-Gates open at 9am — just show up.
-Walk the paddock, ask anyone anything.
+Gates open at 9am.
+Just show up, walk the paddock, ask anyone anything.
 Every racer in this club has been the "person who's never been here before."
 Nobody minds.
 Bring water.

 2. 02